IAbuElRuzz/AES_Tiny/README.md

-# AES-256 Encryption Library
+# AES-256 Encryption Wrapper for OpenSSL

-This library provides AES-256 encryption and decryption functions using GCM and CTR modes.
+This Wrapper/Library provides AES-256 encryption and decryption functions using GCM and CTR modes.
 It leverages OpenSSL for cryptographic operations and is designed to be fast and efficient.

 ## Features